top of page

 Licornes sur un sceau.

 An elegant ivory-handled wax seal stamp engraved with a heraldic cross of St. Andrew.
 Typically depicted as a saltire, this diagonal cross is often associated with St. Andrew and symbolizes bravery.
-The stamp may have belonged to the d'Anteville family.
+The stamp may have belonged to the d'Anteville family, from Normandy.

 Famille d'Anteville.